Athelney Abbey: Post dissolution

 Following the dissolution it was acquired for use as a private residence by Lord Audley who had the church demolished.
 Audley's plans never eventuated and records show that on 17 August 1544 Audley sold the abbey to John Clayton, for £182 15s. and in April 1545 Clayton obtained a licence to sell it to John Tynbere.
 In 1674 further demolition work occurred by labourers of the then landowner, Captain John Hucker.
 In this work, excavations dug-up the bases of the pillars of the church and also revealed graves, one being 8-foot in length.

 With the church demolished and other buildings fallen into disrepair, nothing visible remains at the site today.

 Several geophysical surveys have been carried out to explore the remains which still exist below ground level.
 Today the site of the Abbey is marked by King Alfred's Monument which is a Grade II listed building, and Scheduled Ancient Monument.
 The monument was built in 1801 by Sir John Slade of Maunsel House, who owned Athelney farm.

+The inscription on the monument reads as follows: